Gaurav Shinde

 LinkedIn / Google Scholar / GitHub / CV

-Currently seeking a summer internship to apply my expertise in multi-agent systems, computer vision, & machine learning to solve real-world problems.
+Currently seeking a summer internship to apply my expertise in robotics, embodied AI, & computer vision to solve real-world problems.

 Recent News